piruin/geok/README.md

   )
 ```
 LineString come with
-- `length` -- calculate length of LineString in meter
+- `distance` -- calculate distance of LineString in meter

 #### Polygon